Severson-Group/eMach/docs/source/EM_analyzers/winding_factors.rst

     kw_mag = abs(k_w)
     kw_ang = np.angle(k_w)

-This block is redefining the harmonics of interset, providing the winding layout and :math:`\alpha_\text{1}`, and actually calculating the winding factors instead of having them directly provided.
+This block is redefining the harmonics of interest, providing the winding layout and :math:`\alpha_\text{1}`, and actually calculating the winding factors instead of having them directly provided.
 From here, the B Field Outer Stator Analyzer code should be entered as existing.
 After it is written, the following code should be implemented to redefine the problem and plot the current linkage: